hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 Again, without getting too fussy about details, there's a simple condition called **detailed balance** for deciding if the target distribution is indeed invariant under the proposed Markov chain.
 We say that the target distribution $P$ and transition function $Q(\theta_i \vert \theta_j)$ satisfy detailed balance if for all $\theta_i, \theta_j$, we have $P(\theta_i) Q(\theta_j \vert \theta_i) = P(\theta_j) Q(\theta_i \vert \theta_j)$.

-The classic example of a chain satisfying detailed balance is the **Metropolis rule**.
-Describe Metropolis.
-Gibbs as a special case of metropolis.
+The prototypical example of a transition function satisfying detailed balance is the Metropolis update rule.
+We start by choosing a **proposal function** $Q(\theta_i \vert \theta_j)$, a symmetric transition that admits straightforward sampling, such as a Gaussian centred at $\theta_i$.
+To sample from the Metropolis transition function, we first sample $\theta_j$ from this proposal function, and accept this proposal with probability $\min{

 Summary of detailed balance idea.